 DSA base domain parameter generation

-The DSA base domain parameter generation mechanism, denoted CKM_DSA_FIPS_G_GEN, is a base parameter generation mechanism based on the Digital Signature Algorithm defined in FIPS PUB 186-3, section Appedix A.2 Generation of Generator G.
+The DSA base domain parameter generation mechanism, denoted CKM_DSA_FIPS_G_GEN, is a base parameter generation mechanism based on the Digital Signature Algorithm defined in FIPS PUB 186-4, section Appendix A.2 Generation of Generator G.

-This mechanism takes a CK_DSA_PARAMETER_GEN_PARAM which supplices the base hash the seed (pSeed) and the length (ulSeedLen) and the index value.
+This mechanism takes a CK_DSA_PARAMETER_GEN_PARAM which supplies the base hash the seed (pSeed) and the length (ulSeedLen) and the index value.

-The mechanism generates DSA the base domain parameter with aspecified in the CKA_PRIME and CKA_SUBPRIME attributes of the template.
+The mechanism generates DSA the base domain parameter with as specified in the CKA_PRIME and CKA_SUBPRIME attributes of the template.

 The mechanism contributes the CKA_CLASS, CKA_KEY_TYPE, and CKA_BASE attributes to the new object.
 Other attributes supported by the DSA domain parameter types may also be specified in the template, or else are assigned default initial values.